Azure/azure-sdk-for-js/sessionmanager.md

 the amount of parallelism.

-This would simplify session usage to the point where it becomes more accessible, allowing more customers to use this powerful feature.
+This would simplify session usage to the point where it becomes more accessible, allowing more users to use this powerful feature.

 The proposed interface for this change: